utsavkarkee/photosync/docs/docs/install/truenas.md

 className="border rounded-xl"
 />

-Click **Web Portal** on the **Application Info** widget to open the Immich web interface to set up your account and begin uploading photos.
+Click **Web Portal** on the **Application Info** widget to open the  Photosync  web interface to set up your account and begin uploading photos.

 :::tip
 For more information on how to use the application once installed, please refer to the [Post Install](/docs/install/post-install.mdx) guide.